-This is the number one / most viewed post on this blog.
+This is STILL the #1, most viewed post on this blog 2 years later.

 The page is Traveling as a Registered Sex Offender off to the right side of the screen under Directory.

 Looks like legitimate travel abroad is becoming more impossible.

 Draft law banning pedophiles from entering Russia submitted to Duma, September 16, 2013

 Sex Offenders Will Need To Notify Before Leaving